IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 Extensive simulations have shown that the algorithm performs well in LTE and 5G test cases and that it also performs well in simple bandwidth-limited bottleneck test cases with competing FTP flows.
 However, the potential failure of the algorithm cannot be completely ruled out.
 A false positive (i.e., when self-inflicted congestion is mistakenly identified as competing flows) is especially problematic when it leads to increasing the target queue delay, which can cause the end-to-end delay to increase dramatically.

 If it is deemed unlikely that competing flows occur over the same bottleneck, the algorithm described in this section MAY be turned off.
-One such case is QoS-enabled bearers in 3GPP-based access such as LTE.
+One such case is QoS-enabled bearers in 3GPP-based access such as LTE and 5G.
 However, when sending over the Internet, often the network conditions are not known for sure, so in general it is not possible to make safe assumptions on how a network is used and whether or not competing flows share the same bottleneck.
 Therefore, turning this algorithm off must be considered with caution, as it can lead to basically zero throughput if competing with loss-based traffic.

 ## Handling of systematic errors in video coders {#coder-errors}